-AcuRite is likely one of the world’s most prolific weather station manufacturers.
-Chances are you’ve seen at least one AcuRite weather station at your local retailer: retailers like Walmart, Target, and the Home Depot sometimes sell either the AcuRite 3 in 1 weather station or AcuRite 5 in 1 weather station or even both in their brick-and-mortar stores.
+AcuRite is likely one of the world’s most prolific weather instrument manufacturers.
+Chances are you’ve seen at least one AcuRite weather station at your local retailer: retailers like Walmart, Target and Home Depot sometimes sell the AcuRite 3-in-1 or Acurite 5-in-1 weather stations (or both) in their brick-and-mortar stores.

-To answer this, the company introduced the AcuRite Atlas, a higher-end personal weather station, and has often been rumored to be working on the AcuRite Atlas Elite.
-They’re definitely a step up from previous models.
+To answer this, AcuRite introduced the Atlas (our top pick), a higher-end station, and has often been rumored to be working on the Atlas Elite.
+They’re a step up from previous models.
 We’re also big fans of their app, arguably one of the best weather apps on the market.

 Let’s get started with a few questions we frequently hear from readers.

-What is the difference between the AcuRite weather station models?
+What is the difference between the AcuRite weather stations?

 The AcuRite Notos is the cheapest model.
-The station does not measure wind direction or rainfall but does measure temperature, humidity, and wind speed, along with barometric pressure.
-The AcuRite Iris includes all of the measurements above and adds a rain gauge and a wind vane for wind direction, while the Atlas adds UV and light intensity (lux) and optional lightning detection.
+The station does not measure wind direction or rainfall but measures indoor and outdoor temperature, humidity, wind speed, and barometric pressure.
+The AcuRite Iris includes all of the measurements above and adds a rain gauge and a wind vane for wind direction, while the Atlas further adds UV and light intensity (lux) and optional lightning detection.
 We have a comparison chart for you later in this blog post.

 Who should buy the AcuRite Notos?

-The AcuRite Notos, formerly known as the Acurite 3 in 1 weather station, is best for those with limited space and those who might need wind speed data instead of the typical digital thermometer.
-We’d recommend it for purely casual use — those looking for better accuracy are better served by the Iris or Atlas.
+The AcuRite Notos, formerly known as the 3 in 1, is best for those with limited space and might need wind speed data instead of the typical digital thermometer.
+We’d recommend it for purely casual use and general weather information — those looking for better accuracy are better served by the Iris or Atlas.
 The Notos is not internet-connectable and requires batteries to operate.